 The variation in access and outcomes to health care services during the pandemic has created a moral imperative to do better.
 These leaders will talk through how we can do better as a society, do better as a sector, and do better as professionals to address the stark variation in outcomes in US health care based on race.

 Ashley Kenneth: President & Chief Executive Officer, The Commonwealth Institute for Fiscal Analysis

-Christina Stasiuk, MD: Mid-Atlantic Medical Executive, Cigna
+Christina Stasiuk, DO: Mid-Atlantic Medical Executive, Cigna

 Taison Bell, MD: Assistant Professor of Medicine, UVA Health System